Mikaela Shiffrin on idolizing Roger Federer and why she won't be objectified

 'Always another goal'

-Shiffrin was the stand out woman's skier of last season, she clinched Olympic giant slalom gold and also took silver in the combined at the Winter Games in Pyeongchang in February.
+Shiffrin was the stand out woman's skier on last season's World Cup circuit, and she clinched Olympic giant slalom gold and combined silver at the Winter Games in Pyeongchang in February.

 She was touted as a contender in five different disciplines ahead of the Games, but the defending slalom champion missed out on a medal completely in slalom amidst a chaotic, weather-hit schedule in South Korea.